V-Mayya/V-Mayya/README.md

 Here are a few projects I've worked on:

 - **Python:**
-    - Resale Revolution - Web application to address an issue faced by first generation low income students (with Matplotlib, Numpy, Pandas, SQLite, Streamlit and some HTML)
+    - Resale Revolution - **web application** to address an issue faced by first generation low income students (with Matplotlib, Numpy, Pandas, SQLite, Streamlit and some HTML)
     - Sales data analysis project (with Matplotlib and Numpy) 📈

 - **SQL:**
-    - Natural Disasters & Economic Impact Project (after reading ‘Extreme Economies’)
+    - **Natural Disasters** & Economic Impact Project (after reading ‘Extreme Economies’)
-    - F1 racing MOOC challenge 🏎️
+    - F1 **racing** MOOC challenge 🏎️

 - **R:**
-    - Economic perspectives of climate effects on health (using distributed lag non-linear models & meta-regressions) (while working as a MITACs research intern) ⛅
+    - Economic perspectives of **climate effects** on health (using distributed lag non-linear models & meta-regressions) (while working as a MITACs research intern) ⛅

 - **Others**:
-    - STATA: Statistical and Econometric Analysis of the determinants of dealer profits & variables that influence earnings (using multiple regression analysis and resolving heteroskedasticity, multicollinearity, specification bias and more) 🏫
+    - STATA: Statistical and Econometric Analysis of the determinants of **dealer profits** & variables that influence **earnings** (using multiple regression analysis and resolving heteroskedasticity, multicollinearity, specification bias and more) 🏫
     - HTML, CSS: Responsive web design projects
     - Swift & Xcode: IOS educational app (currently not maintained)